kennerhartman/clearchest-macro-python/README.md

 - ```mouse```: receives mouse inputs, emulates mouse inputs, receives cursor position, and sets cursor position
 - ```keyboard```: receives keyboard inputs and emulates keyboard inputs
+- ```pygetwindow```: for this script, allows to access Windows processes and know what Window is active

 Built-in Python Libraries: